 - Close to Tiger’s Nest Monastery

-If you are looking for a traditional Bhutanese hotel that has the comfort, service and standards you would expect from an international hotel then Zhiwa Ling is your answer.
-Over sixty local artisans were employed to carefully construct the interiors which feature elaborate wooden carvings and intricate stonework.
-There is the main lodge which houses the restaurants, bar and some of the rooms whilst the other rooms are dotted around the grounds in eight separate two-storey cottages.
-The Junior Suites are located in these cottages and you can either opt for the downstairs rooms (Mangolia) or upstairs with a balcony (Drugyel).
-In the main building you find the one bed suite and the two bedroom Royal Raven suite, ideal for families.
-Rooms are pleasantly furnished, with wooden (sometimes creaky) floorboards, hand-knotted carpets, TVs, minbar and WiFi access.
+If you are looking for a traditional Bhutanese hotel with the comfort, service and standards you would expect from an international hotel, then Zhiwa Ling is your answer.
+The owner’s employed over 60 expert artisans to construct the interiors.
+These feature elaborate wooden carvings and intricate stonework.
+The main house contains restaurants, bars, and some rooms.
+The other rooms are in the grounds in eight separate two-storey cottages.
+The Junior Suites are in these cottages, and you can either opt for the downstairs rooms (Magnolia) or upstairs with a balcony (Drugyel).
+In addition, you find the one-bedroom suite and the two-bedroom Royal Raven suite in the main building, ideal for families.
+Rooms are pleasantly furnished, with wooden (sometimes creaky) floorboards, hand-knotted carpets, TVs, minibar and WiFi access.

 There are two restaurants where you can opt for either local or international cuisine.
-At the side of the lobby you will find the Mad Monk bar, ideal for a well deserved drink after a walk up Tigers Nest Monastery.
-If you want to reward your efforts with a nice cup of tea, then they have a tea house.
-There is a spa offering a range of treatments to sort out the trekking aches and pains as well as a small fitness centre featuring a steam room, sauna and gym.
+At the side of the lobby, you will find the Mad Monk bar, ideal for a well-deserved drink after a walk up Tigers Nest Monastery.
+If you want to reward your efforts with a lovely teacup, they have a tea house.
+There is a spa offering a range of treatments to sort out the trekking aches and pains, as well as a small fitness centre featuring a steam room, sauna and gym.